iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Will AlbumBlueprint copy or upload my photos?

-No. AlbumBlueprint exports the organization map, not the photo files.
-The snapshot is meant to rebuild folders and albums around photos that are already on the destination device.
+No. AlbumBlueprint exports album and folder information, not photo files.
+The snapshot rebuilds folders and albums around photos that are already on the destination device.

 Does AlbumBlueprint work without Shared Photo Library?

 Yes, as long as the destination device has the matching photos.
-Shared Photo Library is a common fit because it makes the same photos visible to multiple people, but AlbumBlueprint's job is only the album and folder map.
+Shared Photo Library is a common fit, but AlbumBlueprint's job is only to move albums and folders.

 Do I need AlbumBlueprint on both iPhones?